Note: Installation instructions for a specific operation system are boxed

 On Macs: Macs come with Python 2.7 pre-installed.
 Make sure that you select the Python 3 that you installed earlier in the Eclipse install process.

-(The Python interpreter should be located wherever you installed Python
+select it.
+(The Python interpreter should be located wherever you

-on your system.)
-The following is an example of what the selected name
+installed Python on your system.)
+The following is an example of what

 Accept the default selections and press .
 The Preferences dialog box now shows the Python interpreter and libraries that you selected.
 Press to accept these values.
 Eclipse takes a moment to process these selections.